MichaelJMarsh/simply-news/README.md

 # Simply News

-A **Flutter** app that delivers **text-focused news** from [NewsAPI.org](https://newsapi.org) in a clean, minimalist interface.
+A **cross-platform Flutter app (Android & iOS)** that delivers **text-focused news** from [NewsAPI.org](https://newsapi.org) in a clean, minimalist interface.
 Developed for a Headspace Mobile Engineering assignment, this project follows clean architecture principles and demonstrates best practices in Flutter development, state management, and testing.

 ---